-I am so in love with how this library tote turned out.
+I am so in love with how this library tote bag turned out!
 When I was brainstorming ideas to make this bag happen I wasn’t actually sure if the way I wanted to do it would work.
-But it totally did, so I’m going to share how I made it!
+But it totally did, so today I’m going to share how I made it.

-I used the Print and Cut feature in Silhouette Studio Designer Edition to print the design onto Silhouette Printable Canvas and then cut a fun shape around the quote.
-This specialty media has an adhesive back and is generally used in paper crafts, but I thought I could make it work for this.
+Using the Print and Cut feature in Silhouette Studio Designer Edition, I printed the design onto Silhouette Printable Canvas and then cut a fun shape around the quote.
+This specialty media has an adhesive back and is generally used in papercrafts, but I thought I could make it work for this.

-I used Silhouette Clean Cut Fabric Interface to help cut out three 3D Layered Flowers that I downloaded from the Silhouette Online Store.
+Using Silhouette Clean Cut Fabric Interface, I cut out three 3D Layered Flowers that I downloaded from the Silhouette Online Store.
 This was my first time cutting fabric with my CAMEO and I loved it!
 So simple and the flowers turned out great.

-After deciding on placement, I ironed the first flower petal directly to the bag.
-I placed the second petal onto the first, and ironed just the middle of it so that the petals could move and have dimension.
-I ironed on the third petal on top of the other two, again just in the middle.
-Lastly I sewed a button into the middle of the flower.
-I ended up with three adorable flowers, all a bit different from the others.
+After deciding on placement, iron the first flower petal directly to the bag.
+Place the second petal onto the first, and iron just the middle of it so that the petals can move and have dimension.
+The third petal is ironed on top of the other two, again just in the middle.
+Lastly, sew a button into the middle of the flower.

 Want to make your own tote using this fun quote?

-Import both into your Silhouette software and use the print and cut feature.
+Import both into your Silhouette or Cricut software and use the print and cut feature.

 If you don’t have a Silhouette, no problem!